Molecule Generation by Principal Subgraph Mining and Assembling: Experiments

-\paragraph{Property Optimization} This task focuses on generating molecules with optimized Penalized logP \citep{kusner2017grammar} and QED \citep{bickerton2012quantifying}.
-Penalized logP is logP penalized by synthesis accessibility and ring size which has an unbounded range.
+\paragraph{Property Optimization} This task focuses on generating molecules with optimized Penalized logP (\citep{kusner2017grammar}, PlogP) and QED \citep{bickerton2012quantifying}.
+PlogP is logP penalized by synthesis accessibility and ring size which has an unbounded range.
 QED measures the drug-likeness of molecules with a range of $[0, 1]$.
 Both properties are calculated by empirical prediction models \citep{wildman1999prediction,bickerton2012quantifying}, and are widely used in previous works \citep{jin2018junction, you2018graph, shi2020graphaf}.
-We adopt the scripts of \citet{shi2020graphaf} to calculate property scores so that the results are comparable.
-We directly perform gradient ascending on the latent variable \citep{jin2018junction,luo2018neural}.
+We constrain all models to generate molecules under 60 atoms to prevent them from utilizing the flaw of PlogP by keeping extending the carbon chain~\citep{shi2020graphaf}.
+We first train a predictor on the latent space of previously-trained VAE models to simulate the scoring functions, then perform gradient ascending to search for optimized molecules \citep{jin2018junction,luo2018neural}.
 Hyperparameters can be found in Appendix \ref{app:exp_detail}.
-Following previous works \citep{jin2018junction, you2018graph, shi2020graphaf}, we generate 10,000 optimized molecules from the latent space and report the top-3 scores found by each model.
-Results in Table \ref{table:prop_opt} show that our model surpasses the state-of-the-art models consistently.
+Following previous works \citep{jin2018junction, you2018graph, shi2020graphaf}, we generate 10,000 optimized molecules and report the top-3 scores found by each model.
+Results in Table \ref{table:prop_opt} show that our model surpasses the baselines consistently.
+Note that with the same vocabulary, F-VAE achieves much better results than FREED, which indicates the superiority of our two-step generation strategy to the one in FREED.